 A dram shop is any type of business that sells alcohol.
 Dram shops can include bars, liquor stores, nightclubs and restaurants.
-Under Georgia’s dram shop liability laws, a person or business that over-serves an individual or that serves alcohol to a noticeably intoxicated person can be held responsible if that individual injures someone in a drunk driving accident.
-Not only can they be held responsible, but they should be – as they played a key role in the accident as well.
+Under Georgia’s dram shop liability laws, a person or business that overserves an individual or that serves alcohol to a noticeably intoxicated person can be held responsible if that individual injures someone in a drunk driving accident.
+Not only can such parties be held responsible, but they should be — as they played a key role in the accident.

-At Andrews & Sanders Law Offices in Savannah, Georgia, we represent people who have been injured by drunk drivers.
-With our knowledge of Georgia’s dram shop laws, we can determine if an employee of a bar, restaurant or other business served alcohol to a noticeably intoxicated person.
-Contact one of our drunk driving accident lawyers in Savannah for a free phone consultation.
+At Andrews & Sanders Law Offices in Savannah, our attorneys represent people who have been injured by drunk drivers.
+With our knowledge of dram shop laws, we can determine if an employee of a bar, restaurant or other business served alcohol to a noticeably intoxicated person.
+Contact one of our drunk driving accident lawyers for a free phone consultation.

-Getting hit by a drunk driver could result in expensive medical bills for surgeries or other procedures, lost wages due to an inability to return to work, or even funeral costs if a loved one was killed in an accident.
+Getting hit by a drunk driver could result in hefty medical bills for surgeries and other procedures, lost wages due to an inability to work and funeral costs if a loved one was killed in an accident.
 We can help get you the compensation you deserve after being injured by a drunk driver.
-We are on your side to make not only the drunk driver, but also the responsible party who provided the alcohol be held accountable.
+We are on your side to hold not only the drunk driver, but also the party that provided the alcohol accountable.

 Contacting a lawyer immediately after being involved in an accident is critical to preserving evidence and winning your case.
 When you contact an attorney from Andrews & Sanders Law Offices, we can uncover evidence quickly and help you get justice for your claim.